Jac-Zac/Stat_Missing_Data_Project/README.md

 > 10 Minutes

 Missing value generation mechanisms.
+Exploration via plots of different mechanisms.

 **Imputation strategies:**

+- Added noise to to imputation

 - Linear with heteroscedasticity

 - Polynomial imbalanced

-- Categorical

-- Non-polynomial
+- Non-polynomial (Piecewise)

 Explanation of different Metrics for differences between distributional, and why we choose to use them.
 To measure the divergence between the original and imputed datasets, two key metrics are utilized: Wasserstein Distance to quantify distributional differences and sqrt of Jensen-Shannon Divergence to measure the similarity between probability distributions.